Claim Compensation for Unlawful Immigration Detention - Specialist Compensation Lawyers

 If you have been unlawfully detained in the UK at any time during the last 6 years, you may be able to claim compensation against the Home Office, UKVI, for your unlawful immigration detention.
 Your detention by the Home Office UKVI will be regarded as unlawful if your detention cannot be legally justified as being outside the boundaries of UK laws, and therefore, you may be entitled to claim compensation for such unlawful immigration detention.
-Our immigration solicitors can act for you on No Win, No Fee Basis in your compensation claim for unlawful immigration detention.
+Our immigration solicitors can act for you on a No Win, No Fee Basis in your compensation claim for unlawful immigration detention.

 Pursuing a claim for Unlawful Detention against the Home Office UKVI will not prejudice any current or future immigration applications you make to the Home Office UKVI.

-Ask a question to our specialist team of immigration solicitors for free immigration advice online or book an appointment online for detailed immigration advice and a consultation session with one of our immigration lawyers concerning your compensation claim for unlawful immigration detention.
+Ask a question to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and a consultation session with one of our immigration lawyers concerning your compensation claim for unlawful immigration detention.

-What Is The Unlawful Immigration Detention?
+What is the Unlawful Immigration Detention?

 Your immigration detention may be found to be unlawful by a court in the following circumstances:

-• If you have valid leave to remain in the UK at the time of your immigration detention and the Home Office UKVI has erroneously treated you as an overstayer and a person with no leave to remain;
+• If you have valid leave to remain in the UK at the time of your immigration detention, and the Home Office UKVI has erroneously treated you as an overstayer and a person with no leave to remain.

-• If you have Section 3C leave by virtue of a pending application or appeal and the Home Office UKVI wrongfully considered you as a person with no leave to remain at the time of your immigration detention;
+• If you have Section 3C leave by virtue of a pending application or appeal, and the Home Office UKVI wrongfully considered you as a person with no leave to remain at the time of your immigration detention.

-• If Home Office UKVI detained you as a result of an unlawful immigration decision by the Home Office UKVI on your immigration application for leave to remain which was later set aside by the immigration court or the Home Office UKVI conceded the decision to be unlawful during the litigation;
+• If Home Office UKVI detained you as a result of an unlawful immigration decision by the Home Office UKVI on your immigration application for leave to remain, which was later set aside by the immigration court, or the Home Office UKVI conceded the decision to be unlawful during the litigation.

-• If you were detained by the Home Office UKVI when your removal from the UK was not imminent and you were not evading immigration control;
+• If you were detained by the Home Office UKVI when your removal from the UK was not imminent, and you were not evading immigration control.

-• If you have a severe disability at the time of your immigration detention;
+• If you have a severe disability at the time of your immigration detention.

-• If you have an infectious or contagious disease at the time of your immigration detention;
+• If you have an infectious or contagious disease at the time of your immigration detention.

-• If you are a woman who is 24 or more weeks pregnant at the time of your immigration detention;
+• If you are a woman who is 24 or more weeks pregnant at the time of your immigration detention.

-• If you suffer from a mental illness at the time of your immigration detention;
+• If you suffer from a mental illness at the time of your immigration detention.

-• If you require constant medical care and you have been detained by the Home Office UKVI;
+• If you require constant medical care and you have been detained by the Home Office UKVI.

-• If you are a victim of torture or trafficking and you have evidence to prove the same.
+• If you are a victim of torture or trafficking, and you have evidence to prove the same.

 Free Initial Assessment

 Our immigration solicitors can carry out a free initial assessment of your eligibility for a compensation claim against the UKVI.
 We will assess the circumstances of your detention and the merits of your compensation claim.
 Should we consider that your claim has a good prospect of success, i.e., 51% or more, we will legally accept instructions to represent you in your compensation claim.
-We will enter into a no win, no fee agreement with you in relation to our legal services for your compensation claim.
+We will enter into a no-win, no-fee agreement with you in relation to our legal services for your compensation claim.

 We will request your Home Office UKVI records and Detention Records prior to serving the Letter Before Claim upon the Home Office, UKVI.
 The Detention Records will confirm details such as the dates(s) and location(s) you were detained.
 We usually receive the records from the Home Office within 40 days of submitting the request.

-No Win No Fee For Unlawful Immigration Detention Claim
+No Win, No Fee for Unlawful Immigration Detention Claim

 If your claim for compensation also includes a claim for special damages or personal injury, you may have to pay for disbursements such as Court fees, fees for document translation, expert report fees, counsel's fees, medical reports, etc. However, we will obtain your instructions before incurring any costs, and in the event the claim is successful, costs for disbursements will be received from the Home Office, UKVI.